seek4science/seek/tech/api/descriptions/createEvent.md

-A **createEvent** operation creates a new instance of an Event.
+A **createEvent** operation creates a new instance of a Event.
 The instance is populated with the content of the body of the API call.

-The **createEvent** operation returns a JSON object representing the newly created Event
+The **createEvent** operation returns a JSON object representing the newly created Event and redirects to its URL.